Government finance statistics

-General government expenditure can be analysed in more detail using the Classification of the functions of government (COFOG).
-In 2011 social protection measures accounted for the highest proportion of government expenditure in all EU Member States (except that in Cyprus general public services were equally important), with an EU-27 average of 19.6 % of GDP.
-This pattern held across all Member States.
-The share of the ‘social protection’ function ranged from 25.2 % of GDP in Denmark and 23.8 % in both France and Finland, to 12.0 % in Slovakia; in Iceland the share was 11.6 %.
-The next COFOG functions, in order of their relative importance within the EU-27, were health (7.3 % of GDP), general public services (6.6 %) and education (5.3 %).
-Spending on economic affairs in the EU-27 stood at 4.0 % of GDP in 2011 (significantly down from 2010), while less than 2 % of GDP was devoted to each of the functions defence, public order and safety, environmental protection, housing and community affairs, recreation, or religion and culture (all of these functions are grouped together under the heading of ‘others’ in Figure 10).
+General government expenditure can be analysed in more detail using the Classification of the functions of government (COFOG) — see Figure 10.
+In 2012, social protection measures accounted for the highest proportion of government expenditure in all EU Member States (except that in Cyprus general public services were equally important), with an EU-28 average of 19.9 % of GDP.
+The share of the social protection function ranged from 25.2 % of GDP in Denmark, 24.8 % in Finland and 24.4 % in France, to 11.3 % in Latvia; in Iceland the share was 11.2 %.
+The next COFOG functions, in order of their relative importance within the EU-28, were health (7.3 % of GDP), general public services (6.7 %) and education (5.3 %).
+Spending on economic affairs in the EU-28 was 4.1 % of GDP in 2012, while less than 2 % of GDP was devoted to each of the following functions: defence, public order and safety, environmental protection, housing and community affairs, recreation, or religion and culture (all of these are grouped under the heading of ‘others’ in Figure 10).

 Data sources and availability